Things to Do Outside this Summer

 Keep it Cool

-It's hot out there, people!
-Beat the heat with a cool cone from Made by Marcus, Kind Ice Cream or Yelo’d Ice Cream (check out more ice-cold summer treats here).
+It'll be hot out there, folks!
+Beat the heat this summer with a cool cone from Made by Marcus, Kind Ice Cream or Yelo’d Ice Cream.
 Head to Julios Barrio for one of their famous Bull Dogs, or pop by one of the city's craft breweries for a frosty cold one.
-Break up your day with a bit of air conditioned shopping along Whyte Avenue, 124th Street or 4th Street Promenade.
+Break up your day with a bit of air-conditioned shopping along Whyte Avenue, 124th Street or 4th Street Promenade.

 The River Valley is Calling

 There's green space, and then there's the North Saskatchewan River Valley.
 Edmonton's river valley has over 150 km of trails that are perfect for jogging, cycling, and taking in the picturesque city vistas.
 Not sure where to start?
-Check out a few of our favourite trails here.
-A large portion of the city's trails are tree lined, so you can cool off under a canopy, no problem.
+Here are 5 trails to try this summer.
+A large portion of the city's trails are tree-lined, so you can cool off under a canopy, no problem.

 Rather explore the city by water?
-Paddle your way along the North Saskatchewan River spotting wildlife, and taking in the city's beautiful skyline with Edmonton Canoe.
+Canoe your way along the North Saskatchewan River spotting wildlife and taking in the city's beautiful skyline with Edmonton Canoe or Haskin Canoe.
 Feeling adventurous?
-Blaze your own trail on an a Segway tour with River Valley Adventure Co.
+Blaze your own trail on a Segway tour with River Valley Adventure Co.
 Want to experience that bird's eye view?
 Get your head in the clouds with Edmonton Regional Helicopters.

 Go on a Float